 There are over 1,000 approved banks in the United States.
-As of fall 2012, the Washington State Department of Ecology lists 12 state/federally approved and four pending mitigation banks in Washington State.
+As of summer 2018, the Washington State Department of Ecology lists 17 state/federally approved and four pending mitigation banks in Washington State.
 Only one bank is approved for use in Whatcom County: the Lummi Nation Wetland and Habitat Mitigation Bank.
 Two banks are approved for use in Skagit County: Nookachamps Wetland Mitigation Bank and the Skagit Environmental Bank.

 In-Lieu Fee (ILF) Programs